aarons/mystic-cryptic/README.md

 **Why make this backup program?**

-- I wanted a backup program that would also encrypt things, and I thought writing one could be fun.
+- I wanted a backup program that would also encrypt things and the freedom to select the encryption and compression algorithms.
 - I wanted to experiment with the best encryption and compression algorithms reasonably accessible.
 - I thought it would be interesting to do this all in bash/shell, using readily available libraries (slightly works against exploring new compression algorithms).